kmanc/be_my_guest/README.md

 #### Fixing the screen
 Soldering part aside, I actually had a little trouble getting my screen to work because there were a lot of moving parts.
 First, the waveshare e-paper screen's python modules are.....interestingly designed, and I didn't like they way it worked out of the box.
 So I edited the modules they give you.
 The TLDR is that I moved the module related to my screen size into my working directory, and then changed how they import the config so that it points to the right place.
 After that I found the code they provided to be a little hard to understand, so I started from scratch and only did what I needed to load and display my QR code.

-#### What's with the bash script and the cron job?
-I separated the code for this project in a way that seemed logical to me at the time, but then realized that meant I would need a few cron jobs to run in a specific order to get the desired result - do all the things on some regular cadence.
-Instead I wrote a really quick bash script that chains all three Python scripts together and called it from the cron job.
-Realistically you don't have to do it this way, but I only wanted each step of the process to run if they other once succeeded. `&&` provides a really easy way to do that in bash, so that's what I chose to do.